tgood13/BlockRunnerAI/README.md

 ### Learning
 * Agent receives +1 as reward if they make it past a set of obstacles
-* Agent receives -1 as a punishment if they collide with an obstacle
+* Agent receives -1 as punishment if they collide with an obstacle

 Video explaining AI implementation: [![thumbnail](https://yt-embed.herokuapp.com/embed?v=slaYeCNHT7M)](https://youtu.be/slaYeCNHT7M)